LoickMarion/ScheduleGeneration/README.md

 Pick Electives at start

 11/8 --
-Reconfigured readFile to be sycnronous, made the parser return a class list and also added a course map.
+Reconfigured readFile to be synchronous, made the parser return a class list and also added a course map.
 Plan to use courseMap immutably, while class list will change according to classes taken, added, or removed.
 Edited prereqs in order to parse them into an array of strings, which will be used as keys in the courseMap in order to access easily.
 Started work on node and graph classes which we plan to eventually return the final product (schedule).
 Eventually,